psychoinformatics-de/knowledge-base/kbi/0008/index.rst

 Pushing an un-annexed dataset to a sibling
 ------------------------------------------

+If your dataset has sibling datasets that were created and pushed to before running ``git annex uninit``, these siblings will still have an annex.
+If you were to ``datalad push`` to or ``datalad update`` from these siblings, it would re-instate the git-annex branch in your dataset.
+While this would not annex the previously annexed files again, it could cause future files to get annexed.
-Before you can push a freshly un-annexed dataset to a sibling that still has an annex, you have to delete the ``git-annex``-branch in the sibling.
-Afterwards you can push the un-annexed dataset to the sibling.
+To prevent this, you have to delete the ``git-annex``-branch in the sibling before pushing or pulling updates.
+Afterwards you can push the un-initialized dataset to the sibling.
 All subsequent clones from the sibling will have no annexed data.
-The following two commands will delete the ``git-annex``-branch from the sibling and push the un-annexed dataset to the sibling (we assume that the siblings name is ``a_sibling``):
+The following two commands will delete the ``git-annex``-branch from the sibling and push the un-initialized dataset to the sibling (we assume that the siblings name is ``a_sibling``):

 .. code-block:: console